adhocmaster/gym-minigrid/README.md

 1. A corridor environment to model bidirectional pedestrian flow.
 2. A two-lane environment to model pedestrian crossing.

-Please cite our accepted paper if you use PedGrid or doing relevant research (DOI pending):
+Please cite our accepted paper if you use PedGrid or doing relevant research:

+DOI: 10.1109/ITSC57777.2023.10422381

 ```
 @inproceedings{inproceedings,